rishipalb/FDA_recall/README.md

 ## About this app
 This app is designed to provide a easy to use user interface for checking the recent recalls enforced by the Food and Drug Administration (FDA).
 It also provides a visual analysis of the FDA’s recall history, presents trends and shows the most common recall reasons.

+## Dataset
+**Live update:** FDA live recalls in XML format used in this app is available at: https://www.fda.gov/media/145551/download.
+**Source:** The excel file used for this app can be dowloaded at: https://www.fda.gov/about-fda/open-government-fda-data-sets/recalls-data-sets.
+**Note:** The recall list is only Firm-issued recall dataset.

 ## API_KEY
 The ‘page’ UPC search uses RapidAPI access to enable ‘Edamam Food Database’.
 Ensure you enter your personal API_KEY=“PASSKEY” for the application to work as expected.
 Also, ensure to keep you personal API_KEY private and not share or make it public.
 One way is to make a .env file and enable .gitignore to prevent the .env file from being committed to the gitHub repository.